ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 26. Restored (optional) hyperlegible text.
 27. Restored Veenab scrolls.
 28. Restored (optional) Sit This One Out.
 29. Added the first wave of experimental semi-phased boss fights. hehehe.
+Goonsack helped.
+30. I patched every single goddamned spell in this mod list (not literally but that's what it feels like).
+Goon and Cahoot helped (Cahoot held my hand delicately through 50 failed attempts to change shadowblade/flame blade).

 ## Listonomicon v4.2.1
 Save safe?
 Yes.